illinoistech-itm/jhajek/itmd-521/git-tutorial/Readme.md

 # What do you see?
 ```

-#### Opening your Repository to work with

-Git is a commandline tool and it's many commands and features are replicated within the development IDEs such as VS Code, Atom, or Sublime editors.
-In our case we will be using VS Code.
-Our first step is to open the repository you just cloned to your system.

-Once VS Code is open, click the `File` option and select `Open Folder`.
-Git doesn't see files, that is a concession to humans, who understand files, Git only sees `repositories` so to work with Git we always need to open a folder.
-In this case I will navigate to `~/Documents/itmd-521/sample-student` and click the `Select Folder` button.
-Remember, we are not opening individual files--we are opening a repository.

-VS Code will open your just cloned repository, you will see an empty `Readme.md` file in the file manager (upper left) lets select this and begin to edit this file.
-The tutorial assignment requires you to edit your `Readme.md` to make a markdown document.
-This Readme.md will contain these elements written in Markdown.
-This is the [Markdown cheat sheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").

-The document will include:

-* h1 with your name
-  * a picture of you
-  * a picture of something that describes you
-* h2 Where are you from?
-  * Tell us where you are from
-* h2 IT Interests
-  * Tell us what you IT Interests and or skills are
-* h2 Something Interesting About You
-  * Tell us something interesting about you
-* What was your first computing device?

-Here is a completed sample: [https://github.com/illinoistech-itm/jhajek/blob/master/README.md](https://github.com/illinoistech-itm/jhajek/blob/master/README.md "Professor's GitHub Repo Sample"). **Note**, I will have more folders then you because I have sample code for more classes.

 #### Git commands

 Git has a concept of code repositories.
 Changes to code are stored only as the changes plus the originals.
 Each time code is committed, you are not storing a new version of a file, but only the deltas from each change.
 Git can reconstruct the original file by applying all the changes to present you with the current file.
 After a `git clone` command you now have a local copy of your remote repo.
 The repository located on GitHub is called your **remote repo**.